instinctiveprogrammer/instinctiveprogrammer.github.io/_posts/2015-06-24-hive-on-spark.markdown

 You can get more information about SparkSQL support for Hive from [https://spark.apache.org/docs/latest/sql-programming-guide.html#hive-tables](https://cwiki.apache.org/confluence/display/Hive/Hive+on+Spark-Sql)

 Also with Spark-1.3, SparkSQL has introduced a new DataFrame API that provides powerful and convenient operators when working with structured datasets.
-With this in place over the data loaded from Hive you can easily perform complex processing in a much simpler manner, than having to write complex UDF and UDAF's.
+With this in place after the data loaded from Hive you can easily perform complex processing in a much simpler manner, then having to write complex UDF and UDAF's.

 --------------------------------------------------

 &nbsp;

-##PERFORMANCE : ##
+###PERFORMANCE : ###

 Its difficult to quantify performance.
 But in my case I got more than **double** the performance.<br/>
 For a hive query which used to take 20 min on a 10 node cluster, got executed within 10 min in a spark-shell that too in standalone mode (single machine).